xyrusL/Prototype-101/README.md

 2. Create a new branch
 3. Make your changes and commit them
 4. Push to your fork and submit a pull request

-## Acknowledgements
-- Developed by CS San Mateo 2024
-- Special thanks to [list any contributors or resources used]